Scott Murray, code artist

 Viewing Your Page

-In many cases, you can just open your HTML file in a web browser to view it.
-In some cases, it may be better to run a local web server and view your page at http://localhost:8888/.
-You could use a server like MAMP or see the notes in the Read Me file on activating a quick, temporary server.
+In some cases, you can just open your HTML file in a web browser to view it.
+However, when loading external data sources, it is more reliable to run a local web server and view your page from http://localhost:8888/.
+You could use a server like MAMP or see the notes on the wiki on activating a quick, temporary server.

 Next up: Adding elements